aattww/sensors/README.md

 # Version history

+## v1.1.1 (2020-##-##)

+* Fix and refine NTC sensor reading and calculations in NTCSensor.
+* Fixed a possible memory allocation error in SensorsSRAMHandler.
+* Update GPL to version 3 and bump copyright years to 2020.

 ## v1.1.0 (2020-02-15)

 * Pulse 2 in gateways can be configured as an external interrupt (active low open drain) which informs upstream device of a new message.
 See gateway settings for more information.